musesum/Par/README.md

 ```
 #### Use Case

-Here is a work Par for the function data flow graph, called Tr3:
+Here is a complete Par definition for the functional data flow graph, called Tr3:

 ```swift
 tr3 : left right* {